Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-The overall quality of the clues is good, but there is room for improvement.
-The informed clues are generally specific and relevant, but some of the misinformed and fake clues could be more ambiguous and effective.
-With some revisions, the clues could be even more effective in creating productive doubt and misdirection.
+The informed clues are solid.
+The fake clues do a good job of misdirecting towards 'Family' and 'Comedy'.
+The misinformed clues could be slightly more refined to create a bit more productive ambiguity, as they are currently very general and apply almost equally to all options without strong discriminatory power.

 ---

 # Game Clue Analysis Matrix
-**Test Run 9 | Round 2: Country → Japan**
+**Test Run 9 | Round 2: Movie**

 ---